stefanodixon-ux/webMAN-MOD/README.md

 - Support last_game.txt / autoboot on nonCobra edition
 - "Offline" mode (blocks some PSN/tracking servers) and automatic restore when CFW syscalls are removed.
 Game updates still work in this mode. (v1.33.03)
 - XMBM+ integration when grouping of XMB content is disabled (v1.33.03)
-- Extended Content Profile Grouping (v1.33.07)
+- Extended Content Profile Grouping (v1.33.07) - common files + individual content (4 profiles)
-- PS3 Manager API Support (PS3MAPI)
+- PS3 Manager API Support (PS3MAPI) compatible with RTM tools
 - Integrated Mysis video_rec plugin and get klicensee
-- Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN)
+- Support for *.ntfs[BDFILE]* (fake ISO created by IRISMAN or prepNTFS) - Used to play movies or install large packages on NTFS
-- Support to mount NTFS games using raw_iso.sprx (rawseciso by Estwald)
+- Support to mount NTFS games using raw_iso.sprx (rawseciso by Estwald) - Supports fake ISO
 - Support for auto-fix games that require higher FW version (4.20 and later)
 - Optional Video subfolder to "Bluray™ and DVD" folder (Display RetroXMB videos, videos on USB devices and Data Disc icon)
-- Coverflow-like webGUI aka "slider" provides a mobile/desktop friendly GUI for game selection.
+- Coverflow-like webGUI aka "slider" provides a mobile/desktop friendly GUI for fast game selection.
-- Optional sMAN-like graphical interface (GUI)
+- 2 GUI Themes: sMAN-like graphical interface & webMAN original theme
-- Extended system information (Title ID, APP Version, IDPS/PSID, CFW version, last played game)
+- Extended system information (Title ID, game icon, APP Version, IDPS/PSID, CFW version, last played game)
 - Display of Play time & startup time to SELECT+START and /cpursx.ps3 (Use SELECT+START+R2 to display Game ID, Title, play time and more in-Game info)
 - Virtual pad allows send button events remotely via http://pad.aldostools.org on web browser or with webPAD software (Windows only)
 - dev_bdvd/PS3_UPDATE now is redirected when the plugin is loaded (and when a game is mounted) [This is intended to prevent an accidental update if a game disc is inserted in the drive]